-Student loans receivable consist of loans made under the Higher Education Act and are carried at their unpaid principal balance net of an allowance for loan losses plus unamortized purchase premiums, discounts, origination fees, and default fees.
+Student loans receivable consist of loans made under the Act and are carried at their unpaid principal balance net of an allowance for loan losses plus unamortized purchase premiums, discounts, origination fees, and default fees.
 Student loans earn interest at various rates ranging from 1.88% to 10.00% depending upon the type of student loan and the date the student loan was made.
 Substantially all of the principal and accrued interest on student loans is insured by certain guarantee agencies which are reinsured by the federal government.
-At June 30, 2010 and 2009, the majority of ISM's student loans were guaranteed by the Pennsylvania Higher Education Assistance Agency (73% and 72% as of June 30, 2010 and 2009, respectively), California Student Aid Commission/EDFUND (15% and 15% as of June 30, 2010 and 2009, respectively), or United Student Aid Funds, Inc. (7% and 8% as of June 30, 2010 and 2009, respectively).
-Effective in October 2010, California Student Aid Commission/EDFUND will be taken over by Educational Credit Management Corp.
+At June 30, 2011 and 2010, the majority of ISM's student loans were guaranteed by the Pennsylvania Higher Education Assistance Agency (74% and 73% as of June 30, 2011 and 2010, respectively), California Student Aid Commission/EDFUND (15% as of June 30, 2011 and 2010), or United Student Aid Funds, Inc. (7% as of June 30, 2011 and 2010).
+Effective in October 2010, California Student Aid Commission/EDFUND was taken over by Educational Credit Management Corp.